TomatoXpert/AURA-Explained/README.md

 - **Continuous Learning:** Unlike prior methods, AURA constantly learns how objects, NPCs, and environments move and behave in your game — storing this knowledge to generate smoother frames.

-- **Frame Prediction & Synthesis:** AURA predicts future frames based on learned motion patterns and creates intermediate “fake” frames, boosting frame rates by 60fps, 120fps, or even 165fps.
+- **Frame Prediction & Synthesis:** AURA predicts future frames based on learned motion patterns and creates intermediate “fake” frames, boosting frame rates by 60 FPS, 120 FPS, or even 165 FPS.

 - **Memory Persistence:** Even when you’re not actively playing (loading zones, menus, paused), AURA keeps learning in the background, improving predictions over time.